 Exercising induces the secretion of endorphins (also known as natural painkillers) and reduces the level of the stress hormones (adrenaline and cortisol).
 This, in turn, induces sleep and reduces stress.
-Regular aerobic exercise improves self-esteem, boosts confidence levels, and helps stabilize mood (1), (5).
+The Harvard Medical School suggests regular aerobic exercise improves self-esteem, boosts confidence levels, and helps stabilize mood (1), (5).

 Scientists have found that exercising reduces stress, which, in turn, reduces the possibility of central fat deposition, thereby reducing the incidences of cardiometabolic and emotional diseases (6).